 Some recent SPACs have had sponsors who are more prominent figures.
 In essence, betting on a SPAC is trusting an experienced executive to suss out an underappreciated business in private markets and bring them to public markets.

 Startups have increasingly shunned the traditional IPO model, calling it expensive, time-consuming, and onerous.
 SPACs have become an alternative for some to go public in an often cheaper, faster way.

-3. Navigating Stock Volatility: SPACs are one way that private companies can manage choppy trading in the stock market, since valuations and deal terms are negotiated privately.
+SPACs are one way that private companies can manage choppy trading in the stock market, since they can privately negotiate valuations and deal terms.

 SPACs were once considered the “backwater of the stock market” and associated with penny-stock schemes.
 However, some of the more recent ones have featured seasoned executives, investor protections such as time-restricted warrants, and sponsors with more skin in the game.

 Retail investors can potentially get in on a deal at $10 a share.
 In a traditional IPO, they have to wait until the shares hit the public market after getting priced.
 Buying a company before it goes public does provide an opportunity for a potentially higher profit if the company eventually succeeds, but SPACs and IPOs are high-risk endeavors that offer no guarantees.

 Cons of SPACs